 A staff member's score in this category is determined by his/her contributions, based on his/her academic skills, to bodies outside the University.
-This may be done in a variety of ways, including: serving as an office-bearer and active member of a professional society; serving as an editor of, or adviser to, professional and research journals; serving on national committees and agencies concerned with tertiary education and/or research; serving as a member of, or adviser to, governmental and other regulatory bodies; serving as an external examiner to another institution; being asked to give public lectures or participating in public education; according service to NGOs, including participation in committees and councils, as well as contributions to policy forums; communicating and diffusing the results of academic expertise and research to the public media; preparing policy documents for public bodies, companies and civil society agencies; publishing results from consultation to a profession closely linked to the candidate's field of study; conducting professional and private work based on the staff member's academic skills and which contributes to scholarship; authorship of textbooks.
+This may be done in a variety of ways, including: serving as an officebearer and active member of a professional society; serving as an editor of, or adviser to, professional and research journals; serving on national committees and agencies concerned with tertiary education and/or scholarship; serving as a member of, or adviser to, governmental and other regulatory bodies; serving as an external examiner to another institution; being asked to give public lectures or participating in public education; assisting other Universities and/or other entities with educational and/or transformational objectives; according service to NGOs, including participation in committees and councils, as well as contributions to policy forums; and communicating and diffusing the results of academic expertise and scholarship to the public media.
 Senior staff members will also be recognised for assisting junior staff in making contributions to public and professional service.
 See Appendix A for specific performance expectations at each academic rank.

-Note that some overlap exists between this category and other categories, notably cases such as serving as an external examiner to another institution.
-Such activities may provide evidence of the strength of a candidate's teaching, while at the same time being a socially responsive public service by the candidate.
-For example, the fact that the candidate has been moved to accept such positions should in no way diminish the implication of an external examiner invitation for his/her expertise as a teacher.
+Note that some overlap exists between this category and other categories, notably cases such as serving as an external examiner to another institution, and drafting policy documents for public bodies.
+Such activities may provide evidence of the strength of a staff member's teaching or scholarship, while at the same time being a socially responsive public service by the staff member.
+For example, the fact that the staff member has been moved to accept an invitation to act as an external examiner should in no way diminish the implication of the invitation for his/her expertise as a teacher.